The Dinner Party; More Than Just Food

 Write out Your Menu

 This is what you are serving, and to see it written in front of you keeps you on track.
-Even the best and most practised musician’s play to a song list, plus it is vital to the remaining 3 items.
+Even the best and most practiced musician’s play to a song list, plus it is vital to the remaining 3 items.

 Write a Shopping List